 Interstate 66 connects Washington, DC with Fairfax County, Front Royal and I-81 near Strasburg in Northern Virginia.
 The freeway serves commuters west from the District of Columbia to Tysons and Centerville in Fairfax County and Manassas and Gainesville in Prince William County.
 Traversing the Blue Ridge Mountains, the westernmost extent of I-66 is both rural and scenic.

 Within the Capital Beltway (Interstate 495), I-66 is a toll road with Express Lanes operating eastbound on weekday mornings and westbound on weekday evenings.
 Tolls are collected electronically with rates varying based upon traffic congestion.
 The I-66 Inside the Beltway Express Lanes commenced toll collection on December 4, 2017.
-Underway through late 2022, the I-66 Outside the Beltway Express Lanes project adds 22.5 miles of managed lanes west from I-495 to U.S. 29 (Lee Highway) in Gainesville.
-These will accompany three General Purpose Lanes along each roadway.
+Fully opened to traffic on November 22, 2022, the I-66 Outside the Beltway Express Lanes project added 22.5 miles of managed lanes west from I-495 to U.S. 29 (Lee Highway) in Gainesville.
+These accompany three General Purpose Lanes along each roadway.

 Originally I-66 was planned to connect to the planned alignment of Interstate 95 through Washington.
 Crossing the Potomac River on the Theodore Roosevelt Bridge, Interstate 66 turns northward onto the Potomac River Freeway alongside the John F. Kennedy Center for the Performing Arts and the Watergate complex.
 Planned as a much longer route linking the unconstructed Southwest Freeway (I-695) with I-70S (I-270), the Potomac River Freeway leads a short distance north to U.S. 29 (Whitehurst Freeway).
 I-66 ends with ramps to Rock Creek Parkway and U.S. 29 south while the westbound beginning is accessible from the Whitehurst Freeway east and 27th Street NW.